-On the ground floor, you’ll find a living/dining room with Italian TV, small kitchen diner, and bath with a shower.
+On the ground floor, you’ll find a living/dining room, small kitchen diner, and bath with a shower.
 Upstairs is the bedroom with a large bed.
 Immediately outside the living room is a patio for outdoor dining and general relaxing watching the life of the village at the bar a few steps away.

 Plus there are two terraces behind which enjoy a view of both the sea (just!) and the mountain.

 A laundry room is located just outside the cottage.
 WiFi is available.

 It is two minutes from a bar, and a post office, a few small shops, and restaurants are only five minutes walk through the old town.